Ilsa, She Wolf of the SS: Post-production

-During editing, David Friedman decided to place a notice before the film's opening credits in order to add an air of legitimacy and hopefully tide potential criticism.
-It reads: "The film you are about to see is based on documented fact.
+During editing, David Friedman decided to place a notice before the film's opening credits in order to add an air of legitimacy and hopefully tide potential censorship and condemnation as well as accusations of Pro Neo-Nazism.
+It reads: "The film you are about to see is based on documented Holocaust facts.
 The atrocities shown were conducted as 'medical experiments' in special concentration camps throughout Hitler's Third Reich.
-Although these crimes against humanity are historically accurate, the characters depicted are composites of notorious Nazi personalities; and the events portrayed, have been condensed into one locality for dramatic purposes.
+Although the Nazis and Schutzstaffel's crimes against humanity are historically accurate, the characters depicted are composites of notorious Nazi personalities; and the events portrayed, have been condensed into one locality for dramatic purposes.
 Because of its shocking subject matter, this film is restricted to adult audiences only.
-We dedicate this film with the hope that these heinous crimes will never happen again."
+We dedicate this film with the hope that these heinous, absolutely HORRIFIC crimes will never happen again."

 Use of pseudonyms

 Several key members of the cast and crew were credited under pseudonyms.
-David F. Friedman is credited as “Herman Traeger”, screenwriter John C.W.
-Saxton as “Jonah Royston”, and actors George Buck Flower as “C.D.
-Lafleuer” and Richard Kennedy as “Wolfgang Roehm”.
-The credited editor, Kurt Schnit (sounds like German for 'short cut'), was likely also a pseudonym, as no such film editor of the time is known to have existed, and he does not hold any other credits of any kind.
+David F. Friedman is credited as "Herman Traeger", screenwriter John C.W.
+Saxton as "Jonah Royston", and actors George Buck Flower as "C.D.
+Lafleuer" and Richard Kennedy as "Wolfgang Roehm".
+The credited editor, Kurt Schnit (sounds like German for "short cut"), was likely also a pseudonym, as no such film editor of the time is known to have existed, and he does not hold any other credits of any kind.

 Release

 Ilsa was given a wide release in the United States and Canada in October 1975.
 It was rejected by the British Board of Film Censors in June 1975 and remains unreleased in the country.
-It was also banned in Australia, Germany, and Norway.
+It was also banned in Australia and Norway.
 In the United States, the film was released mostly to urban and grindhouse theatres, as was standard practice for many exploitation films of the time.